In this video, we'll cover shortcuts for hiding and unhiding rows and columns.

 Again, you'll see a visual indication in row numbers to indicate that rows are hidden.

-To unhide rows, make a selection that spans hidden rows, and use Control Shift 9.
+To unhide rows again, make a selection that spans hidden rows, and use Control Shift 9.

 When you're hiding and unhiding rows and columns, you can make multiple selections before you use shortcuts.